-- Children are able to see the rules, posted with pictures and words, from all areas of the room. - Pictures are provided that clearly define the rules of the classroom. - The number of rules ranges from three to five rules. - Children participate in rule development. - Rules are referred to throughout the school day and school year. - Rules are easily understood by young children.
+- Children are able to see the rules, posted with pictures and words, from all areas of the room. - Pictures are provided that clearly define the rules. - The number of rules ranges from three to five rules. - Children participate in rule development. - Rules are referred to throughout the school day and school year. - Rules are easily understood by young children. - Children are provided guided practice of the rules in varying situations and settings. - Rules are shared with families.